shimwagape/coursera1/README.md

-# coursera1. editing the README file.
+# course editing the README file.
 Adding some more details about the project description.